phaneendhra2980/todaytixmobilechallenge/README.md

 ## Test Scenario

-- Download the TodayTix app from app store
+- Download the TodayTix app from Google Play store
 - Automate app for Todaytix in either ios/android and keep the location as London
 - Select a show like which has availability as for example "Dear Evan Hansen" and proceed with the booking of seats with minimum price for a day and proceed up